 If you love nature and bushwalking then bushwalking through Belair National Park is an experience not to miss.
 You’ll see beautiful scenery and enjoy the flora and fauna.
 There is a good variety of walks in terms of distance and degree of difficulty.

 There’s a fantastic view of Adelaide city, surrounding suburbs, and St Vincent Gulf from the lookout at Mt Lofty.
 It is a 20-min drive from the Adelaide city center and also a perfect spot to watch the sunsets.
 On a clear day, you can see as far as Kangaroo Island!

 If you are more of a hiking person, it would take about 1.5 – 3 hours to return from Waterfall Gully to Mt Lofty summit.
 Enjoy a hot or cold beverage from a cafe in the visitor center while taking in all the beautiful views.
 Also, keep an eye out for wild koalas on the treetops around the parking area.

 State Library of South Australia

-I also recommend exploring Adelaide Hills, Port Adelaide, perhaps taking Adelaide oval tour, Cleland wildlife park, swimming at the Henley Beach, ( check out the beachside suburbs of Largs Bay, Somerton, Brighton, Seacliff,) visit Adelaide zoo, explore Mclaren Vale, Hahndorf, take a river cruise on the Murray River or walking along the river Torrens.
+I also recommend exploring Adelaide Hills, Port Adelaide, perhaps taking Adelaide oval tour, Cleland wildlife park, swimming at the Henley Beach, ( check out the beachside suburbs of Largs Bay, Somerton, Brighton, Seacliff,) visit Adelaide zoo, explore Mclaren Vale, Hahndorf, take a river cruise on the Murray River or walking along the River Torrens.

-Exploring Adelaide day tour and multi-day road trips
+Day tour and multi-day road trips

 Below are my recommendations for trips outside of Adelaide.
 All of them can be done as a day tour but you can see more and do more on multi-day tours.